mgechev/blog.mgechev.com/_drafts/build-learn-your-own-light-lightweight-angularjs.markdown

 ```
 {% endhighlight %}

-Basically we run our loop until it is dirty and by default it is not.
+Basically we run our loop until it is dirty and by default it is clean.
 The loop "gets dirty" only if we detect that that result of the evaluation of given expression differs from its previously saved value.
-Once we detect such "a dirty" expression we run over all watched expressions all over again.
+Once we detect such "a dirty" expression we run a loop over all watched expressions all over again.
 Why we do that?
 We may have some inter-expression dependencies, so one expression may change the value of another one.
 Thats why we need to run the `$digest` loop until everything gets stable.
-If we detect that the result of the evaluation of given expression differs from its previous value we simply invoke the watcher associated to the expression, update the `last` value and mark the loop as `dirty`.
+If we detect that the result of the evaluation of given expression differs from its previous value we simply invoke the callback associated to the expression, update the `last` value and mark the loop as `dirty`.

 Once we're done we invoke `$digest` recursively for all children of the current scope.
 So one more time we apply what we learned (or already knew) about graph theory!
-How awesome is that!
-One thing to note here is that we may still have circular dependency, so we should be aware of that!
+One thing to note here is that we may still have circular dependency (a cycle in the graph), so we should be aware of that!
 Imagine we have:

 {% highlight javascript %}
 ```javascript